-Kuta, Lombok in Indonesia is a perfect base for all travelers.
+Kuta, Lombok in Indonesia is a perfect base for all travellers.
 It’s surfers’ paradise, beach bum’s paradise and everyone in between.
-Its chilled out vibes, friendly locals and many adventures for active people is why we fell in love with Kuta in Lombok.
+Its chilled-out vibes, friendly locals and many adventures for active people are why we fell in love with Kuta in Lombok.

-Even though this little fishing town is catching up to tourists demand and a number of homestays are growing, the charm and emptiness of the beaches will take your breath away.
+Even though the little fishing town Kuta on Lombok Island is catching up to tourists’ demand and the number of homestays is growing, the charm and emptiness of the beaches will take your breath away.

 And you better hurry up, a big hotel is going to be built on the most beautiful beach Kuta has.
 I’m sure the beach will remain beautiful but the number of people visiting Kuta in Lombok will grow rapidly.